 - email authentication capability and monitoring (SPF, DKIM, DMARC)

 On-premise MTA vs. cloud-based SMTP relay – which is better?

 Can we claim that on-premise MTAs are 100% better than any cloud-based email infrastructure?
 No, because each particular project has its specific needs and can benefit from either a home-based or cloud-based solution.
 Let’s explore this in detail.

-An on-premise MTA is a go
+An on-premise MTA

 On-premise mail transfer agents are mostly the choice of enterprises and big companies.
 This entails a full-fledged email infrastructure (hardware + software) that is set up according to your requirements.
 It is an email sending paradise, which will cost a fortune.
 Yeah, you will have to fork out for the exclusive control of entire email operations.